smcclatchy/ngs-lesson/_episodes/04-narayanan.md

 >
 > > ## Solution to Challenge 1
 > > 1). `dim(covariates.rna.192)` 192 rows, 6 columns.
-> > 2). `dimnames(covariates.rna.192)` The mouse IDs are in rows, and column variables include sex, diet, Sdinteraction, batch, generation, and coat color.
+> > 2). `dimnames(covariates.rna.192)` The sample IDs are in rows, and column variables include sex, diet, Sdinteraction, batch, generation, and coat color.
 > {: .solution}
 {: .challenge}

-#### Data munging
+#### Experimental design factors

-Let us munge the data :-)
+Create a data frame containing key experimental design factors for this experiment.
+These factors include diet and sex.

 ~~~
-# Transpose the raw read counts so that genes are in rows and animal IDs are in columns
+# Transpose the raw read counts so that genes are in rows and sample IDs are in columns
-exp_all= t(expr.rna.192.rawcounts)
+exp_all <- t(expr.rna.192.rawcounts)

-# Create a new data frame composed of animal IDs and covariate data for the experimental design
+# Create a new data frame composed of sample IDs and covariate data for the experimental design
-exp_design=data.frame(Sample_ID=rownames(covariates.rna.192),covariates.rna.192,stringsAsFactors = FALSE)
+exp_design <- data.frame(Sample_ID = rownames(covariates.rna.192), covariates.rna.192, stringsAsFactors = FALSE)

 # Take a quick look at these new data structures
 head(exp_design)
 exp_all[1:5,1:5]